Artifactory MariaDB Configuration

 The recommended configuration stores all artifact information in MariaDB while the artifact binary data is stored on the file system (under

-$JFROG_HOME/artifactory/var/data/artifactory/filestore).While it is not recommended, it is possible to store BLOBs inside MariaDB provided that the typical BLOB size is relatively small.
-Storing large BLOBs in MariaDB can cause memory issues, because MariaDB buffers BLOBs rather than streaming them (please refer to MySQL Bug #15089).
-This may result in
+$JFROG_HOME/artifactory/var/data/artifactory/filestore).While it is not recommended, you can store BLOBs inside MariaDB if the typical BLOB size is relatively small.
+Storing large BLOBs in MariaDB can cause memory issues because MariaDB buffers BLOBs rather than streaming them (see MySQL Bug #15089).
+This can result in

-OutOfMemoryerrors with large binaries depending on your JVM heap size.To store BLOBs in MariaDB, you will need to configure the Filestore with the Full-DB and Full-DB-Direct Binary Providers and change
+OutOfMemoryerrors with large binaries depending on your JVM heap size.To store BLOBs in MariaDB, configure the Filestore with the Full-DB and Full-DB-Direct Binary Providers and set